 - take time to have fun together, without talking about gambling problems

 - consider going to a counsellor together.

 If you are losing hope, it is important to seek professional help.
 Relationship counselling and mediation can be a safer alternative for discussing problems and seeking solutions if there is a communication breakdown between you and the gambler.

 Seek support for yourself

-Coping with a loved one’s problem gambling can be very distressing.
-Talk with a professional who understands problem gambling if you are starting to experience overwhelming sadness, anxiety or anger.
+Coping with a loved one’s harmful gambling can be very distressing.
+Talk with a professional who understands gambling harm if you are starting to experience overwhelming sadness, anxiety or anger.
 Counselling or self-help groups can help you make important decisions about your relationship.